 You’ve sent an RFP.
 What happens next?

-Talking about our company practice, after you send a request for proposal to Yalantis, a business analyst will collect your requirements, a solution architect will analyze the scope of your project, and an engagement manager will make sure your needs are met.
+Talking about our company practice, after you proofread and send a request for proposal to Yalantis, a business analyst will collect your requirements, a solution architect will analyze the scope of your project, and an engagement manager will make sure your needs are met.

 Keep in mind that a software solution provider will mainly focus on the problem your product is intended to solve rather than on the product’s features.
 The features will depend on how the problem is going to be solved.